GGUSD COVID-19 Dashboard

 GGUSD COVID-19 REPORTING INSTRUCTIONS FOR FAMILIES

-If your child(ren) is suspected or confirmed to have COVID-19 or has had close contact to someone with COVID-19, it must be reported to your school office.
-Please call the office and ask to speak with the school secretary, health aide or school nurse.
+If your child(ren) tests positive or has symptoms of COVID-19, it must be reported to your school office.
+Please call the office and ask to speak with the school secretary.
 GGUSD schools and staff will maintain confidentiality and protect student privacy, following all FERPA protocols.

 GGUSD COVID-19 REPORTING INSTRUCTIONS FOR EMPLOYEES

-Employees who have symptoms or test positive for COVID-19 or who have had close contact to someone with COVID-19 must notify their supervisor and not report to work.
+Employees who have symptoms or test positive for COVID-19 must notify their supervisor and not report to work.

 WHAT FAMILIES CAN DO TO LIMIT THE SPREAD

 It is going to take a concerted effort to keep our students, staff and families safe.
 In addition to health and safety measures taken on our campus, we encourage families to be proactive and to reinforce the importance of hand-washing, physical distancing and face coverings to limit the spread of the coronavirus.
-Also, if a member of your household tests positive for COVID-19 or is awaiting test results, please keep your child at home and notify your school.
 If your child has any symptoms associated with the coronavirus, make sure they stay home and get tested if necessary.

 Orange County Testing Locations